ragingwind/afile/readme.md

 ### afile.cb(tagets, cb)

-callback style, will pass with target file or not.
+callback style, will pass with target file path or not.

+### afile.sync(targets)

+return target file path or null.

 ## License